-Eight regiments of infantry of the line, two battalions of eight hundred each Twenty-five battalions of light infantry, one thousand each 25,000 Two battalions of the guard-all veterans-one thousand each 2,000 Two battalions of militia (estimated) Eleven battalions of infantry, organized in Cuba, (estimated to be of the same strength as peninsular light infantry) 52, 400 ARTILLERY. , One regiment, two battalions of four batteries each-eight companies.
-1,000 One regiment of mountain artillery, two battalions of four batteries each-eight companies 0.000 2,000 Field artillery being organized, force not stated.
-CAVALRY.
-Twenty-five squadrons-fifty companies of one hundred and fifty each (ful strength in Spanish army) engineers.
-One battalion-ten companies of one hundred and fifty each 1.500
+Eight regiments of infantry of the line, two battalions of eight hundred each Twenty-five battalions of light infantry, one thousand each Two battalions of the guard-all veterans-one thousand each Two battalions of militia (estimated) Eleven battalions of infantry, organized in Cuba, (estimated to be of $12,800 \\ 25,000 \\ 2,000 \\ 1,600$ the same strength as peninsular light infantry) 52, 400 ARTILLERY.
+0, 100 One regiment, two battalions of four batteries each-eight companies.
+One regiment of mountain artillery, two battalions of four batteries 1,000 each-eight companies 1,000 2,000 Field artillery being organized, force not stated.
+2,000 CAVALRY.
+Twenty-five squadrons-fifty companies of one hundred and fifty es strength in Spanish army) ach (full 7, 5 00